Reclaim Democracy!

 This control includes formats devoid of direct dialogue between the candidates themselves or between citizens and candidates.
 Even the promising “town hall” format has been turned into a spontaneity-free imitation of real discourse by preventing any citizen from actually speaking.
 The questions are screened and read from a card by moderators like Jim Lehrer, who consistently has declined to confront the candidates with uncomfortable questions.

-Even former President George Bush decried the vapidity of the CPD’s events, “It’s too much show business and too much prompting, too much artificiality, and not really debate,” said Bush.
+Even former President George HW Bush decried the vapidity of the CPD’s events, “It’s too much show business and too much prompting, too much artificiality, and not really debate,” said Bush.
 “They’re rehearsed appearances.”

 See our overview of the presidential debates and the need for reform.